faizan-m/faizan-m.github.io/activities.md

 ## International Mathematical Olympiad 2016

 During highschool I was heavily involved in the world of contest math.
-This culminated in getting selected for the national Pakistani team for IMO 2016.
+This culminated in getting selected for the national Pakistani team for the IMO 2016.
 The selection and training was an intense, grueling process but overall it was a great learning experience about mathematical problem solving and analysis.
-The camps and the competition are also a source of some of my long-standing friendships.
+The camps and the competition are also a source of some of my longest-standing friendships.

 {% include image-caption.html imageurl="/assets/images/imo.jpg" title="imo" caption="" %}